 Primary symptoms of Parkinson's

-Symptoms for Parkinson’s disease (PD) can be divided into two groups: motor (movement) and non-motor (non-movement) and vary from person-to-person.
+Symptoms of Parkinson’s disease (PD) can be divided into two groups: motor (movement) and non-motor (non-movement) and vary from person-to-person.

 As the disease progresses, people may experience impairment of the autonomic nervous system (non-motor or non-movement), including difficulty with sleep and speech, depression, low-blood pressure and constipation.